Art History and Archaeology

 Reid Hall, Paris

-For information about the Columbia University in Paris Art History Program at Reid Hall, including summer session courses, consult the Office of Global Programs website.
+For information about the Columbia University in Paris Art History Program at Reid Hall, including summer session courses, visit the Office of Global Programs website.

 Senior Thesis Prize